Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

 <div class="DeployTokenRoot">

-In this section, we will learn a little more about the memory structure and StateInit in the TVM (Threaded Virtual Machine), and deploy our token root contract through a smart contract.
+In this section, we will learn a little more about the memory structure and StateInit in the [TVM (Ton Virtual Machine)](https://everkit.org/en/articles/the-virtual-machine-tvm-1), and deploy our token root contract through a smart contract.

-## Memory structure and State init
+## Memory Structure and State Init

 TVM memory and persistent storage consist of cells.
 Remember that the TVM memory and persistent storage consist of (TVM) cells.